David-Development/LEA-HBRS-Chrome-Extension/README.md

 - This contains all of your extension information.
 - As an example, the storage permission has been added.
 - The default popup window for this extension is called `popup.html`.
-- Google Analytics tracking requirement has also been added.

 > popup.html